geological-survey-of-queensland/gsq-survey-profile/README.md

 # GSQ Survey Profile
 This profile describes the `survey` concept.

 GSQ uses `survey` to describe a temporal observation event.
-Within this mdoel there are more detailed mdoesl of special kinds of `surveys`, such as `seismic surveys` for the acquisition of seismic data.
+Within this model there are more detailed models of special kinds of `surveys`, such as `seismic surveys` for the acquisition of seismic data.
 Figure 1 below shows the basic properties of the generic `survey` class.

 <p align="center">
 <img src="model/profile-Survey.svg" width="700px"><br>